lgw2/lgw2.github.io/_teaching/csci127-summer-2019/labs/lab11.md

 and rename it according to the instructions above.
 * Implement the missing functions to match [this transcript](https://lgw2.github.io/teaching/csci127-summer-2019/labs/lab11_output.txt) and [this output file](https://lgw2.github.io/teaching/csci127-summer-2019/labs/age_histogram.png).
+* Hint: use plt.savefig(output_filename) to save the histogram to a file, rather than displaying it when the program is run.

 ## Grading - 10 points